Special enrollment opportunities

 Changing plans — what you need to know

-You can change plans for next year during Open Enrollment (November 1-January 15).
+You can change plans during

 .
 If you qualify for a Special Enrollment Period and want to change plans, you may:

-- Have a limited number of health plan categories to pick from (instead of all 4)
+to pick from (instead of all 4)

-- Need to select a new plan within the same plan category as your current plan
+• Need to select a new plan within the same plan category as your current plan

-- Be allowed to change plan categories under certain circumstances
+• Be allowed to change plan categories under certain circumstances

 Types of Special Enrollment Periods with limited plan category choices

-Enrollees and their dependents (including newly added household members) who qualify for the most common Special Enrollment Period types — like a loss of health insurance, moving to a new home, or a change in household size — will only be able to pick a plan from their current plan category.
+People with Marketplace coverage and their dependents (including newly added household members) who qualify for the most common Special Enrollment Period types — like a loss of health insurance, moving to a new home, or a change in household size — will only be able to pick a plan from their current plan category.

 Situations that allow you to change plan categories

-It may be possible to change to a plan in a different plan category during a Special Enrollment Period in certain situations.
+It may be possible to change to a plan in a different plan category during a Special Enrollment Period in certain situations:

 Becoming eligible for extra savings ("cost-sharing reductions")